wp-plugins/igsyntax-hiliter/readme.txt

 ###Installing The Plugin###

-Extract all files from the zip file and then upload it to `/wp-content/plugins/`. **Make sure to keep the file/folder structure intact**
+Extract all files from the zip file and then upload it to `/wp-content/plugins/`. **Make sure to keep the file/folder structure intact.**

 Go to WordPress admin section, click on "Plugins" in the menu bar and then click "Activate" link under "iG:Syntax Hiliter".